coolsoftwaretyler/webviewmessagingreproducer/README.md

 ### Android

-Android's WebView will have a timestamp much later than your logs
+Android's WebView will have a timestamp much later than your logs.
+See ./android-does-not-work.mov

 ### iOS

-Works
+Works.
+See ./ios-works.mov